barrantesisrael/mbtmicrobiome2023/README.md

 ##### Software

 All required software, packages and data are accessible through our virtual Google Colab environments (google email account needed to login).
-A backup and older versions of our course, based on Binder, can be found [here](https://github.com/barrantesisrael/mbt.microbiome.2021) <p>
+A backup (older) versions of this course, based on Binder, can be found [here](https://github.com/barrantesisrael/mbt.microbiome.2021) <p>

 ---